Game Boy Camera: Overview

-The Game Boy Camera (GBC) interfaces with the Game Boy Printer, which utilizes thermal paper to print saved images.
+The Game Boy Camera interfaces with the Game Boy Printer, which utilizes thermal paper to print saved images.
 Both the camera and the printer were marketed by Nintendo as light-hearted entertainment devices aimed mainly at children in all three major video game regions of the world: Japan, North America, and Europe.
 N64 Magazine (which has since been superseded by NGamer) dedicated a monthly section to the device.